Processing of architectural photographs. How to Create an Architectural Sketch Effect in Adobe Photoshop

 Saturation

-Select a working layer.
+Select the working layer.
 Add an adjustment layer (see picture) to work with hue and saturation.
-In order not to go beyond our layer, be sure to click “Use Previous Layer to Create Clipping Mask”(Use Previous Layer to Create Clipping Mask).
-Give space to your imagination, you can use filters to add warmth, etc.
+In order not to go beyond the boundaries of our layer, be sure to click “Use Previous Layer to Create Clipping Mask”.
+Give room to your imagination, you can use filters to add warmth, etc.

 We use the algorithm discussed above for all layers of interest to us.